safderareepattamannil/colorcoder/_data/blog/2021-02-18-learn-react-js-by-building-hacker-news-part-4- - function-vs-class-based-components.md

 }
 ```

-From *App.js* copy all the content from the navigation component we built into the *Nav.js* file such that it looks as follows.
+From *App.js* copy all the content from the navigation component we built into the *Nav.js* file.
 Everything from within the parent div with a class of *container*.

 ```javascript
 import React from "react";